 Here are a few more ways you can take advantage of the added benefits of using digital tools to differentiate.

 - Keep student levels confidential.
-Rachel from Grow With Griffith – Rachel Griffith uses tech to make sure students aren’t self-conscious about their differentiated work levels.
+Grow With Griffith – Rachel Griffith uses tech to make sure students aren’t self-conscious about their differentiated work levels.
 “You can assign students different lessons at varying levels without any embarrassment from others that they aren’t doing the same thing as them,” she says.
-Susan from Ms Cottons Corner also uses tools like Google Classroom to keep student levels confidential.
-“Technology can help a teacher match the right product with a student, and can make that all invisible,” she says.
+Susan from Ms Cottons Corner adds, “Technology can help a teacher match the right product with a student, and can make that all invisible,” she says.